Johan Furstner: Post-World War II

 After World War II, Furstner was a board member of the Nationaal Comité Handhaving Rijkseenheid (National Committee for the Maintenance of Unity of the Kingdom), an extra-parliamentary action group in the Netherlands opposed to the independence of Indonesia.

-On 25 August 1945, Furstner received a lifetime appointment to the Council of State, which conveyed to him the title of Minister of State.
+On 25 August 1945, Furstner received a lifetime appointment to the Council of State.
 During his tenure of more than 17 years, he was a member of the Council of State′s General Affairs, Defense (War), Shipping, Finance, Social Affairs, Navy, Transport, and Foreign Affairs departments.
 He retired from the Council of State either in 1962 or on 1 January 1963, according to different sources.

 Death

 Furstner died on 15 September 1970 in The Hague.

 Publications

 Furstner published articles in the Marineblad and in the organ of the Association for Martial Sciences.